heiskr/u/README.md

 divideAndAddWithDefaults a=1 c=3
 ```

+Immutable type default arguments (none, boolean, number, string, tuple, set, map) are created only once.
+Mutable type default arguments (list, group, object) are created each time the function is called.

 #### 2.3.3 References, Get and set

 References are set using the `set` function.
 The first argument is the reference, the second argument is the value.